x0reaxeax/NS2EB/README.md

  - [Zydis](https://github.com/zyantific/zydis) for amalgamated version of Zydis disassembler
  - [OSDev Wiki](https://wiki.osdev.org/) for technical descriptions
  - GNU-EFI for a lightweight alternative to EDK2
- - ChatGPT for Python scripts
+ - ChatGPT for Python scripts, help with EDK2 adaptation, and for mental support 🧡

 ### Disclaimer
 This project is licensed under the **MIT License**.
 The content of this repository exists purely for **educational purposes**, and the author is not responsible for any damages caused by this software.